waqaarkhan92/Oblicore/EP_Compliance_Onboarding_Flow_Specification.md

 **Document Complete - All Gaps Addressed**

-This specification defines the complete onboarding flow system for the EP Compliance platform, optimized for quick time-to-value while providing comprehensive tutorials for users who want detailed guidance.
+This specification defines the complete onboarding flow system for the Oblicore platform, optimized for quick time-to-value while providing comprehensive tutorials for users who want detailed guidance.

 **Document Status:** ✅ **COMPLETE**